 Because of the materials and ventilation the shoes are very lightweight and breathable.
 I loved this because even after working up a sweat your feet stay nice and cool (plus your feet don’t pong).
-At 482g you don’t feel weighed down like other hiking boots and this really helped keep a spring in my step on longer hikes.
+At 482g you don’t feel weighed down like other hiking boots and this really helps keep a spring in your step on longer hikes or throughout the day.

 Considering the light build there’s a good amount of protection and toe cushioning for knocks against rocks.
 The sturdy build means you feel secure and make for a hard wearing, long lasting vegan hiking shoe.
 The Vibram rubber outer sole has awesome tred and gives good grip on all surfaces from mossy rock faces to dusty trails.
 The materials are fast drying too so they air out quickly after a wet walk.

 Want to know why you should be choosing vegan?
 Click here…

 Another thing that sticks out is the brand.
 I’ve owned lots of great Merrell products in the past, they have a good reputation and are always reliable.
 They’re also recommended by PETA which is a big brownie point!